tobyck/crisis-lab-2024/plan.md

 - Cache last 5min or so in case something breaks (reliability as relevant impl.)
 - Also decides when to activate alerts

+### Alert

+- Instagram bot
+- Email bot (Maybe)
+- Siren
+- Wave display with servers

 ## Dates things will be done by

 ### 14/5/24

-- dashboard recieves data, displays 2 graphs, pressure over time and wave height over time
+- dashboard recieves (fake) data, displays 2 graphs, pressure over time and wave height over time
 - Forwarding bit of websocket is done
 - Ardunio can send data in a decent format

+### 21/5/24

+- Dashboard works
+- Past incidents tab works
+- Relay sever done
+- Detecting alerts on server, and seeing them on dashboard

+### 28/5/24

+- Instagram bot working
+- RSS feed is working

+### 4/6/24

+- Physical alert system done